-This Environmental Assessment (EA) Study is being directed by a Steering Committee (SC) under the funding partnership of the National Capital Commission (NCC), the Ontario Ministry of Transportation (MTO) and the minister Team (ST) consisting of the funding partners and the cities of Ottawa and Gatineau.
+This Environmental Assessment (EA) Study is being directed by a Steering Committee (SC) under the funding partnership of the National Capital Commission (NCC), the Ontario Ministry of Transportation (MTO) and the ministere des Transports du Québec (MTQ).
+It is being guided by a Study Team (ST) consisting of the funding partners and the cities of Ottawa and Gatineau.